andy-sukowski/andy.sb/content/pgp.md

 -----END PGP PUBLIC KEY BLOCK-----
 </pre>

-It is also available in [RAW format][2] and can be cross checked with [my PGP key on GitLab][3] and the [keys.openpgp.org][4] keyserver.
+It is also available in RAW format at [andy-sb.com/pgp.txt][2] and can be cross checked with [my PGP key on GitLab][3] and the [keys.openpgp.org][4] keyserver.
 If the fingerprints don't match, something is wrong...
 This is the fingerprint:

 ```
 A81D 2A5B 7CC3 7DB5 F14C  A98F 04E1 ED4E BE8C 85EA